KennethLeeCornell/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-One big concern is making sure the device looks nice sitting next to a bed.
+### One big concern is making sure the device looks nice sitting next to a bed.
 A clean and calming environment is crucial to good sleep, and the design of the device should reflect that.
 Also, a device that fits in well is more likely to be kept out and actually used.

-### We want to make the look of our device appealing to any user and friendly looking

 ## Part F. Record